koalalorenzo/blog/content/posts/202308/index.md

 ## The hardware architecture

 The hardware itself is very simple.
-It consist in these phisical machines:
+It consists in these physical machines:

 * `storage0`: A Raspberry Pi 4 with 8GB of RAM is tasked with the lofty responsibility of storage, running ZFS like a champ :flex: It's main focus